-This past Saturday we attended Denver’s Collaboration Fest.
-This second annual beer festival served to help kick off Colorado Craft Beer Week by offering over 70 collaborative beers created in whole or in part by our local Colorado craft breweries.
+This past Saturday we attended the 2nd annual Collaboration Fest.
+This beer festival served to help kick off Colorado Craft Beer Week by offering over 70 collaborative beers created in whole or in part by our local Colorado craft breweries.
 We knew going in the event would be epic; after all, the folks at Imbibe and the Colorado Brewers Guild know how to throw a killer beer festival.
 This year’s fest did not disappoint.
 The Collaboration Fest has become one of the best beer festivals of the year, a truly cannot-miss event.
-We hope you were able to partake, because if you didn’t you really missed out on a great time.
+We hope you were able to partake because if you didn’t you really missed out on a great time.

 It’s a bit cliché, but there really were too many great beers to name them all.
 Besides, we have a nasty habit during beer festivals of just enjoying ourselves, so we don’t often stop to take copious notes.
 Totally unprofessional we know, but the upside is that you know if we did stop to make notes on a particular beer, it had to be a really great one.
 That being said, here are 5 of the favorite beers that we tried at the 2015 Collaboration Fest: